EFFE Label 2017-2018 - Application overview

 - taking part in co-productions with other festivals or artistic practitioners

-2. Describe how the festival involves/benefits the community.
+2. How the festival involves/benefits the community.
 The category of Community Involvement is meant to determine the festival’s commitment to rooting itself in its community, at the local and global scale, with particular emphasis to contribute to greater audience development through extensive use of information and communication technologies and innovative approaches, including the development of new business models through new approaches to funding, production and management.
 Elements considered as important in this area include:

 - rooting the festival in its local community and contributing to the identity or brand of the city